Toothaches and dental problems are pesky.

 Any mild toothache shouldn’t be ignored.
-It should be examined by an experienced Goose Creek family dentist at the earliest to avoid severe periodontitis.
+An experienced Goose Creek family dentist should examine it at the earliest to avoid severe periodontitis.
 Dentists will check your condition and suggest the best treatment options to improve your gum infection.

 Enamel degradation is again a common problem observed in a wide population.

 A worn-out enamel cannot be reverted easily.
 Therefore, preventing degradation in the first place is a wise choice than seeking dentist advice.
 The first thing you can do is cut out on sugary foods and drinks.
 Second, the use of a softer toothbrush can also help you in preventing enamel degradation.
-Lastly, you need to tweak your lifestyle such as quitting alcohol consumption and smoking to prevent the unsightly yellow build-up.
+Lastly, it would help if you tweaked your lifestyle, such as quitting alcohol consumption and smoking, to prevent the unsightly yellow build-up.

 Tooth or Root Infection

-Root infection is a severe situation in which bacterial invasion ruptures the entire tooth from the root.
+Root infection is a difficult situation in which bacterial invasion ruptures the entire tooth from the root.
 It damages the gum and pulp tissue to the extent of urgent tooth removal.

-The problem begins with a minute crack or fracture in the tooth which further leads to bacterial infection.
-Cracked or fractured tooth is a breeding ground for bacteria.
+The problem begins with a minute crack or fracture in the tooth, leading to bacterial infection.
+A cracked or fractured tooth is a breeding ground for bacteria.
 Upon reaching the root, these bacteria can cause facial swelling.

 Dentists suggest that facial swelling can be taken as a sign of serious dental problems like root infection.
 In such cases, root canal treatment is deemed to be an ideal solution.
-A root canal procedure involves the extraction of the infected tooth, gum, pulp tissue, and then filling of the empty tooth with tough material.
+A root canal procedure involves extracting the infected tooth, gum, pulp tissue and then filling the empty tooth with tough material.
 This restores the tooth strength and prevents bacteria from invading the roots.